cdktf/cdktf-provider-cloudflare/docs/rateLimit.java.md

 - *Type:* java.lang.Number

-The time in seconds as an integer to perform the mitigation action.
+The time in seconds during which Cloudflare will perform the mitigation action.

-This field is required if the `mode` is either `simulate` or `ban`.
-Must be the same or greater than the period.
+Must be an integer value greater than or equal to the period.
+Notes: If "mode" is "challenge", "managed_challenge", or "js_challenge", Cloudflare will use the zone's Challenge Passage time and you should not provide this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/rate_limit#timeout RateLimit#timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/rate_limit#timeout RateLimit#timeout}

 ---